ALEX BROD.

 You probably built a Cheesecake Factory by accident.

 You engineered a robust product.
-It has a wide feature set and impresses people during live demos.
-Yet the website traffic bounces.
+It impresses people during live demos.
+Yet the prospect goes quiet.
+You blame the pricing or the follow-up cadence.
+You never blame the menu.

 The Identity Trap